OpenBioMaps/documentation/official_docs/api.rst

 GET type scopes
 ...............
-get_project_vars: query login url and other project variables (available for non logined users as well)
+get_project_vars: query general project variables (available for non logined users as well)
+ login_url: web address string
+ game: on/off

 get_project_list: get list of database projects available on a server.
 Additional value=numeric (2), If provided and user already logined get the list of those projects where user has account and where there are public query/upload interfaces.
 If the user not logined query the public projects only.
 The default setting is to query all project available on a server.